Highlights from the Ratings and Financial Report for RLX Technology Inc. (RLX)

 China Renaissance gave a rating of “Buy” to RLX, setting the target price at $30 in the report published on February 22nd of the previous year.

-Volatility was left at 8.34%, however, over the last 30 days, the volatility rate increased by 8.75%, as shares sank -14.33% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -33.41% lower at present.
+Volatility was left at 8.26%, however, over the last 30 days, the volatility rate increased by 8.79%, as shares surge +3.36% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -20.82% lower at present.

 Stock Fundamentals for RLX